Xaxis2y/DGIWG/README.md

 pip install shapely Pillow pyproj lxml
 ```

-### Exit code is 1 (non-conformant or validator error)
+### Exit code is 1 (non-conformant)

-The file fails one or more DGIWG requirements, or the validator could not complete a requirement.
+The file fails one or more DGIWG requirements.
 See the HTML or JSON report for details.
-Use `--fail-fast` to stop after the first failure or error.
+Use `--fail-fast` to stop after the first failure.

 ### "Access is denied" on Windows during package build